vagharsh/consul-tree/README.md

 The applicaiton is based on:
 JQuery, Twitter Bootstrap, JStree, PHP

+Version 2.6 details:

+- New icons
+- fixed value box position
+- last updated date in the footer

 -------------------
 **Current Working Version corresponds to the Image on Docker hub vagharsh/consul-tree:2.6 or vagharsh/consul-tree:latest**
 ----------------------